dora2ios/ayakurume/README.md

 WIP developer only iOS 15 jailbreak for checkm8 devices (Apple A8-A11)
 full rootfs r/w (fakefs), tweak injection etc...

-## 注意
+## Attention
-間違いがある可能性大、serialでデバッグ推奨(デバイス側のverbose bootだとSpringBoardが起動すると追えなくなるため)
+It's very likely that there are mistakes in the code, so it's recommended to debug in serial (because the device-side verbose boot is not able to follow SpringBoard's startup).

-## サポート環境
+## Supported Environment
 - iPhone 6s (iPhone8,1/N71AP) 15.7.1
-デバイスの容量が32GB以上必要です。rootfsを複製するため、容量を5GBほどロスします。
+It is necessary that your device's storage is 32 GB or more.
+When duplicating rootfs, 5GB of storage will be used up.

-# 使うもの
+# Dependencies
-- iPhone8,1 iOS 15.7.1のipsw
+- iPhone8,1 ipsw of iOS 15.7.1
 - [gaster](https://github.com/0x7ff/gaster)
 - [libirecovery](https://github.com/libimobiledevice/libirecovery)
 - [SSHRD_Script](https://github.com/verygenericname/SSHRD_Script)